-Almost 85,000 older Floridians benefit annually from community nutrition service programs, which leverage $39 million in federal funding with money from local senior services levies, donations and volunteers.
+Over 80,000 older Floridians benefit annually from community nutrition service programs, which leverage over $52 million in federal funding with money from local senior services levies, donations, and volunteers.
 Most nutrition providers are private, non-profit agencies that serve meals at senior centers and other community locations.

 Nutrition program services include: